 Things to Do at Butterfly Beach

 Butterfly Beach attracts locals, vacationers, relaxing sunbathers, adrenaline-junkie surfers, and everyone in between.
 Bring a kayak or stand up paddleboard and you’ll be in good company, too.
 Beachgoers can see the Channel Islands just 20 miles west and have a good chance of spotting dolphins and whales in the distance.
 Many locals bring their dogs to Butterfly Beach and walk along the water (dogs are permitted on-leash).
 There are no public facilities at Butterfly Beach, but Coast Village Road is a five-minute walk from the beach and has many food, drink and retail options.
-Upgrade your experience with a visit to the luxe Four Seasons Resort The Biltmore across the street for a cocktail as you watch the electric sunset.

 How to Get to Butterfly Beach